 Gov. Lee, legislators propose improving security at schools

+“There is nothing more important than our students safely returning home each day,” Lee said during a press conference on Monday.

 NASHVILLE, Tenn.
 (WSMV) - Tennessee Gov. Bill Lee, Lt.
-Gov. Randy McNally, House Speaker Cameron Sexton and legislative leadership announced additional actions to strengthen safety at public and private schools across Tennessee.
+Gov. Randy McNally, House Speaker Cameron Sexton, and the legislative leadership announced additional actions to strengthen safety at public and private schools across Tennessee.

 These measures include enhanced legislation and funding to place an armed security guard at every Tennessee public school, boost physical school security at public and private schools, and provide additional mental health resources for Tennesseans.